 The Foundation is exempt from federal income taxes; however, as a private foundation, it is subject to federal excise taxes on its net taxable investment income and realized capital gains.
-The rate for current excise taxes was 2% in 2017 and 2016.
-The rate for deferred excise taxes was 2% in 2017 and 2016.
-There were no uncertain tax positions taken by the Foundation as of December 31, 2017 and 2016.
+The rate for current excise taxes was 1% in 2018 and 2% in 2017.
+The rate for deferred excise taxes was 2% in both 2018 and 2017.
+There were no uncertain tax positions taken by the Foundation as of December 31, 2018 and 2017.